Spider-Man: Far From Home (soundtrack)

 Spider-Man: Far From Home (Original Motion Picture Soundtrack) is the film score to the Columbia Pictures / Marvel Studios film Spider-Man: Far From Home composed by Michael Giacchino.
 The soundtrack album was released by Sony Classical on June 28, 2019.

 Background

 Spider-Man: Homecoming composer Michael Giacchino was confirmed to return to score Far From Home in October 2018.

 The Japanese version features a song by Ling Tosite Sigure, titled "Neighbormind."
-The lead singer, TK, previously provided the theme song for the Japanese version of Spider Man Into The Spiderverse.
+The band's lead singer, TK, previously provided the theme song for the Japanese version of Spider-Man: Into the Spider-Verse.

 Track listing

 All music composed by Michael Giacchino except where otherwise noted.